 CenteringPregnancy® empowers women to partner with their health care team to achieve the best outcomes for moms and babies through patient centered learning in a safe, supportive, comforting and relaxing environment.

 CenteringPregnancy® brings eight to twelve pregnant women, who are due around the same time, together for prenatal care.
 The program combines health assessment, interactive learning and community building that brings patients out of the exam room and into a group setting where patients gain valuable information and make lifelong friends.

 Women who are expecting can be enrolled into CenteringPregnancy®.
 At Bothwell, CenteringPregnancy® is the standard of care and all patients are encouraged to participate.
 After your initial OB appointment, your physician and clinic staff will work with you to enroll into the appropriate group based on your due date.
 The patient always has the option to opt-out of the program and continue with individualized care.

-If you're interesting in enrolling or learning more contact Janet Bombella, Women's Health Director at 660-827-9478.
+If you're interesting in enrolling or learning more contact Janet Bombella, Director of Clinic Operations OB/GYN Clinic at 660-827-7934.

 What all is involved in a CenteringPregnancy® Program?

 Imagine that your healthcare visits were in a comfortable setting and that you had time to ask all of your questions, learn more about your own health, and share with others who were experiencing similar things at the same time.

 CenteringPregnancy® brings 8-12 pregnant women who are due around the same time together for routine prenatal care.
 Each of the 10 visits is 90 minutes to two hours long—giving you ten times as much time with your provider team.
 During the visit, you engage in your care by taking your weight and blood pressure, recording your own health data, and having private time with your provider for a belly check.